 In the process of setting up a website for my parents, who own a travel company trying to come online, I came across the WooCommerce Booking & Appointment plugin by Tyche Softwares.
 Seeing as I regularly use the Canvas theme-framework by WooThemes for new websites, along with their flagship plugin WooCommerce, the option of using a booking plugin that is fully integrated with their system was quite appealing.
 This post is an overview of my experience installing, configuring and experimenting with the WooCommerce Booking & Appointment plugin with a final review at the end.

-Installation and basic configuration both are pretty straight-forward.
+Installation and basic configuration both are pretty straightforward.
 The plugin can easily be installed just like any other by navigation in your WordPress Admin to Plugins > Add New > Upload and installing the zipped folder you receive upon purchase.

 After the plugin is activated you will notice a new menu is available from your admin sidebar called Booking.
 You’ll want to click there to get started.

-As you can see from the image above, there is not much to the global settings page of the WooCommerce Booking & Appointment plugin.
+There is not much to the global settings page of the WooCommerce Booking & Appointment plugin.
 It’s here that you are able to configure the language, date format, time format, calendar theme and a few other minor settings.
 The rest of the plugin’s settings are configured on a product-by-product basis.

 There is still however one section of our new admin menu to explore before moving on.
 It’s the View Bookings page.